-Solution that fixed my problem:- If the database connection settings from wp-config is correct then there is maximum chance of the issue is server load, if some sites getting high traffic than it need more memory to handle that traffic if your site is hosted on shared server than you can talk with host to upgrade your plan, and those who have VPS can add swapfile.
+Solution Which Worked for Me:- If the database connection settings from wp-config is correct then chances are issues is being caused by the heavy server load or low server resources.
+If some sites getting high traffic than it needs more memory to handle that traffic if your site is hosted on a shared server than you can talk with the host to upgrade your plan, and those who have VPS can add swapfile.

 sudo swapon -s